PhaseQ Energy

 STAR · Stabilized Two-Phase Architecture from Rack to Chip

-A Two-Phase Thermodynamic Architecture Designed to Make 250 kW+ AI Racks Deployable
+A Two-Phase Architecture for Deployable 250 kW+ AI Racks

-STAR is PhaseQ's rack-to-chip two-phase thermodynamic architecture.
-It creates a passive phase-conditioning layer between the server-side heat load and the CDU-side cooling infrastructure, stabilizing vapor quality, pressure behavior, and workload-driven thermal transients.
+STAR is PhaseQ's first tangible architecture for deployable two-phase AI cooling.
+It sits between the server heat load and CDU-side infrastructure, passively conditioning phase behavior to smooth vapor quality fluctuations, pressure response, and workload-driven transients.

-The purpose of STAR is not only to improve two-phase stability.
-It is to make high-density two-phase cooling practical as AI compute infrastructure, targeting 250+ kW/rack deployment, CDU compatibility, a no-facility-redesign integration, simplified maintenance, and reliable operation under transient AI workloads.
+STAR is designed to turn high-density two-phase cooling into practical AI compute infrastructure — targeting 250+ kW/rack deployment, CDU-compatible integration, no facility-side redesign, simplified maintenance, and reliable operation under real AI workloads.

 [ 01 ]